 - Management inertia.
 Many managers claim that while making decisions they trust their industry knowledge and even intuition more, than computers and calculations.

 - Wrong usage.
 This includes both using traditional technologies for big data tasks and starting big data projects which the companies are not yet ready to execute.

 - Unanticipated problems beyond big data technology.
 Big data projects have many components, like human factor, storage, sharing, transfer, capturing etc. and one of them failing means failure of the whole project.

 - Big data silos.
-Big data vendors are often talk about “oceans” and “lakes” of data, while they look more like “puddles” which are yet to be united into something bigger.
+Big data vendors often talk about “oceans” and “lakes” of data, while they look more like “puddles” which are yet to be united into something bigger.
 Lack of data sharing often takes place even within a single company between its departments.

 Solutions and suggestions to avoid getting in the big data failure:

 - Clearly understand data needs and requirements.
 Focus on a few measurable and robust data (business outcome measures, indicators,) rather than on ocean of available data.

 - Do not hire, but train analytical team internally, within own company environment.
 Those are usually called data scientists.
 Human factor is the key thing that makes all the technology work.
 Training own data specialists internally makes more sense, than hiring data scientists externally, as learning to use data software is easier than learning the whole business